This short essay has a different take on the importance – or non-importance – of international experience.

 By comparison, I tended to see only the domestic market and not the international market – because I had little vision or insight extending beyond our domestic borders.

 International experience delivers knowledge and skills that, I suspect, lead to seeing “big picture” opportunities better than those who do not have that background.
 Indeed, this is likely why, in my field, 100% of my colleagues who moved up had international skillsets.
 They saw the bigger picture and the larger opportunities.
+(Update: I recently reviewed a sample of former colleague’s LinkedIn Profiles and discovered that nearly 100% of my former co-workers had international experience.)

 Whether or not this skillset is important to you depends upon

 - What is your role in the business?
 Even within a multi-national operation, your own role may be limited to functions in the local office.
 At first glance, this suggests you may not need global skills.
-But – what if you wish to advance in that organization?
+But – what if you wish to advance in the organization?
 Then you will need a global mindset.

 Expanding our World View